 ...

-To help my fellow yoga teachers, I created this cheat sheet for creating yoga class aims and objectives.
-Please feel free to download and use it.
+Below is a cheat sheet for creating yoga class aims and objectives.
+You can download and use it as a guide.

 Yoga Class Aims Objectives Cheat Sheet